 Hospital Staff play a key role preventing the spread of Flu.
 77% of people infected with Flu have no symptoms but are still capable of passing the virus around.

-To make the flu clinics more accessible we have created “Sunrise”, “Sunset” and “Moonlight” Clinics were staff can visit before or after their shift.
-We have situated the Clinic just next to the Hospital main entrance.
-And also created mobile clinics, we go to wards to vaccinate staff on the spot.
+To make the flu clinics more accessible we have created 'Sunrise', 'Sunset' and lunchtime clinics where staff can visit before or after their shift.
+In addition to these we have also created mobile clinics, where we go to wards to vaccinate staff on the spot.